Jorge Manuel Theotocópuli

-Jorge Manuel Theotocópuli de las Cuevas (1578, Toledo - 29 March 1631, Toledo) was a Greek-Spanish painter and architect.
+Jorge Manuel Theotocópuli de las Cuevas (1578, Toledo - 29 March 1631, Toledo) was a Spanish painter and architect.
 He was the only son of the iconic painter, Doménikos Theotokópoulos, called "El Greco".

 Biography

 He learned his trade working in the studios of his father.
 Around 1603, he participated in creating custom altarpieces in Illescas; his first documented work.
 Later, in 1607, he began to work more independently, producing an altarpiece in Titulcia which, although generally done in his father's style, showed a glimmer of his own personality.

 After his father's death in 1614, he focused on his interest in architecture, working mostly in the Herrerian style, as practiced by Nicolás de Vergara el Mozo and Juan Bautista Monegro.
 From 1612 to 1618, he was involved in completing construction on the Casa Consistorial (City Hall) of Toledo.